myh1220/Gradebook-CSC251-Fall25/README.md

 -----------------------------------------------------
 PART 3: KNOWN LIMITATIONS (CONSTRAINTS)
 -----------------------------------------------------

-These limitations are hardcoded constraints defined in the C header files (`student.h`).

 1.  **Maximum Capacity:** The database is limited to a maximum of **1000 students** (`MAX_STUDENTS`).
 2.  **Number of Scores:** Each student record is fixed to only **3 scores** (score1, score2, score3).